 Potthucke is a delicious savoury German potato bake.
 Creamy potatoes and onions, baked in the oven with bacon, and topped with golden melted cheese – it makes a great potato dish with a difference.

 Potthucke is a delicious dish of creamy potatoes, onions, and bacon, baked in a cream sauce.
 It originated in the Sauerland region of Westphalia in Germany, and was originally considered a ‘poor man’s dish’, because it didn’t contain a lot of meat, and it could be made with leftovers.

 It is made from both cooked and raw potatoes, which are combined with onions and bacon, and covered with a mixture of eggs and cream before being baked in the oven.

 The ultimate alternative way to prepare potatoes

 If you are looking or an alternative way to prepare potatoes, then look no further!
 Imagine a creamy mouthful of potato, laden with onions and bacon, alongside a juicy steak.
 Or why not fry slices until golden brown and crispy on both sides and serve as an alternative to hash browns for breakfast.
 This is such a versatile dish, you can eat it with practically anything.

 Potthucke is so easy and versatile – you can even make it from leftovers!

-You then add fried onions and diced bacon (or leftover sausages), cover it with a mixture of eggs and cream and bake in the oven until golden brown.
+Fried onions and diced bacon (or leftover sausages) are added, along with a pinch of nutmeg for extra flavour.
+It is covered with a mixture of eggs and cream and baked in the oven until golden brown.

-For an even better taste, why not sprinkle with grated cheese before baking.
+For an even better taste, why not add a handful of chopped mushrooms or sprinkle with grated cheese before baking.

 You can even make it into a complete lunch dish by adding grated raw carrots or chopped broccoli (or both!) to the mixture